 Individuals Confined for Medical Reasons

-An individual confined to a nursing home or hospital on a permanent basis is not considered a family member.
+An individual confined to a nursing home or hospital for 90 days or less will be considered temporarily absent.
+If the confinement is anticipated to be more than 90 days or has no anticipated release date, the individual’s absence is defined as permanent and is not considered a family member.

 3-I.M.
 LIVE-IN AIDE

-The person
+The person has a social history that is considered detrimental to the peaceful enjoyment of the property by other residents or Housing Authority of Danville staff; or

-currently owes rent or other amounts to the PHA or to another PHA in connection with Section 8 or public housing assistance under the 1937 Act.
+The person currently owes rent or other amounts to the Housing Authority of Danville or to another PHA in connection with Section 8 or public housing assistance under the 1937 Act.

 3-II.D.
 FAMILY CONSENT TO RELEASE OF INFORMATION [24 CFR 5.230]

-HUD requires each adult family member, and the head of household, spouse, or cohead, regardless of age, to sign form HUD-9886, Authorization for the Release of Information Privacy Act Notice, and other consent forms as needed to collect information relevant to the family’s eligibility and level of assistance.
+HUD requires each adult family member, and the head of household, spouse, or cohead, regardless of age, to sign form HUD-9886, Authorization for the Release of Information Privacy Act Notice, the form HUD-52675, Debts Owed to Public Housing Agencies and Terminations, and other consent forms as needed to collect information relevant to the family’s eligibility and level of assistance.
 Chapter 7 provides detailed information concerning the consent forms and verification requirements.

+Income and Income Validation Tool (IVT) Reports

+For each new admission, the Housing Authority of Danville is required to review the EIV Income and IVT Reports to confirm and validate family reported income within 120 days of the IMS/PIC submission date of the new admission.
+The Housing Authority of Danville must print and maintain copies of the EIV Income and IVT reports in the tenant file and resolve any discrepancies with the family within 60 days of the EIV Income or IVT report dates.